 - Turn off electrical power in the area that experienced the sewage back up.
 Electrical wires or appliances might come in contact with standing water or wet materials.
 If you unable to safely disconnect items, stay out of standing water and contact a licensed electrician.

 - If the main circuit breaker is in the basement, be careful.
 If you can’t safely turn off the power, don’t go near electrical devices.

-- Notify your insurance company about the sewage backup.
+- Think about notifying your insurance company about the sewage backup.
 Remember that sewer backups are not covered by standard homeowners insurance, unless you’ve purchased extra endorsements for sewers and drains.
 In the event that you don’t have coverage, PuroClean can offer a payment plan to ensure things are still properly cleaned.
 Learn more about homeowners insurance and water damage.

 - Open windows or doors to let fresh air in and ventilate the area.

 Learn more about the top causes of basement flooding to help prevent these disasters in the future.
 Additionally, check out seven key tips to keep your basement dry and avoid mold growth and structural problems.
 Contact your local PuroClean office for mold remediation services and water damage repair in Dayton, Springfield and Cincinnati.